mocks-server/website/docs/api-mocks-server-api.md

 ## Preface

-Mocks Server provides the `mocksServer` instance to plugins, middlewares and other system pieces.
-The `mocksServer` instance is the Mocks Server core itself, and it contains methods allowing to configure, start or stop it, getters returning information, etc.
+Mocks Server provides the `mocksServer` `core` instance to plugins, middlewares and other system pieces.
+The `core` instance is the Mocks Server core itself, and it contains methods allowing to configure, start or stop it, getters returning information, etc.

-You could also create your own `mocksServer` instance programmatically.
+You could also create your own `core` instance programmatically.
 Read the [programmatic usage chapter](api-programmatic-usage.md) for further info.

 ## API

 ### Initialization methods

 * __`init([programmaticOptions])`__: Register plugins, initialize options and prepare all other internal dependencies needed to start the server.
 Returns a promise.
 Accepts next arguments:
   * `programmaticOptions` _(Object)_: All [Mocks Server main options](configuration-options.md#main-options) or [plugins options](configuration-options.md#plugins-options).
-Command line arguments and configuration file options will override the values defined here.
-Options are internally called `settings` once they are initialized.
+Command line arguments, environment variables and configuration file options will override the values defined here.
+Options are internally available using the `config` API once they are initialized.
 * __`start()`__: Start the server and plugins.
 Returns a promise.
 * __`stop()`__: Stop the server and plugins.
 Returns a promise.
 * __`restartServer()`__: Restart the server.